jenkinsci/insightappsec-plugin/help.md

 # Description

 The InsightAppSec Jenkins plugin provides an easy way to integrate your build process with the InsightAppSec REST API.
 Using this plugin, Jenkins can automatically run a scan against your web apps and make a decision about the pass/fail status of the build based on the scan result.
-This decision can be made by using different rules, for example, the maximum number of vulnerabilities found or thresholds of vulnerability severity.
+This decision can be made by using different rules, for example, the presence of a vulnerability based on a search query.

 # Key Features